jonasmcferreira/whiteiron/jhed-wasteland/netrus.md

 **Stats**: veteran, **Language**: common,dwarf  **Goal**: Collect weapons, **Weakness**: gambler

+### Founding Reasons

+    - Northmost tradepost in the Jhed Continent
+    - Thief Twin Kings created underground smuggling route from Thieves Key to Netrus
+    - Water around Netrus contain intense arcane traces, perfect potion brewing

+### Oddities

+    - stone's/glyphs of warding everywhere in Netrus
+    - charmed when entering, assumed to be from a glyph, hidden truth: relic village is built over
+    - fighting arena for disputes/fun/gambling outside of charmed region

+### Beasts of Burden info

+    - glacial bears, arctic wolves, sabertooths, Vegetarian animal?

+### Law

+    - Village Four has a noble seat and only desires taxes, the amount is never set.
+    - Most disputes are settled through Sammul, else Nick is the final decision
+    - The denizens of Netrus don't care about affairs outside of Netrus that don't directly involve them
+    - Outside of outward hostility, and theft Netrus only cares about protection of the village

+### Food

+    - fish and meat in abundance

+### Allies, Enemies and Neutral

+    - The villagers ask nothing of the party while offering potions, food, and lodging at no cost
+    - If the party helps through tasks, donations and protection; this improves the quality and value of these offers
+    - Acting against Netrus will come as three warnings, the first being a loss of free support, then exile, and then open hostility on the Jhed Continent

+### Expansion and Loss

+    - If the population of Netrus shrinks below 10, the village risks total failure and needs the parties help
+    - Securing the trade route to the Keys is the best way to expand the population of Jhed while sending out valuable items to begin a gold rush
+    - If the village expands it won't all be under the effects of the charm, and Nick won't have enough power to control through force.
+This will limit potion supply but increase options

 ## Boons and Banes
 ### Boon
 Growth - at population 30 there will be a conflict to the rule of Netrus